JB-26/website-portfolio/src/blog/2021-09-05-the-new-office.md

 In my last [post](https://joshblewitt.dev/blog/2021-08-25-wfh-review/) I talked about my thoughts on working from home.
 I ended the post by asking if working from home really is the future of work.
 This got me thinking - I wonder if I could perform some data analysis and see if I can find out if people really are returning to the office.

+I'll be returning to the office myself soon, so I wonder if there will be more search trends in returning to the office.

 I decided to take a look at Google Trends first, as that's open for anyone to use and it's easy to get started with.

 For my first search was to look at if there was any interest in offices in general.
 I decided to take a look at the trends in one of the more popular office space providers; [wework](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=wework).
 And the results didn't show a good sign.